QueryMarks/quake2-full/README.md

 Each psychic ability costs Psychic Power, which is displayed on screen and quickly recharges up to 999.

-Each of the utility abilities uses a console command, which you can rebind.
+Each ability uses a console command which can be rebound.
+Aside from psychic vision, abilities that affect enemies require precise aim!

 ###UTILITY ABILITIES:

+##Hold (psychichold, Default Key: y)
+Holds an enemy in place for a bit.

+##Lift (psychiclift, Default Key: u)
+Lifts enemies into the air briefly.

+##Heal (psychicheal, Default Key: i)
+Restore a little health.

-##Push (psychicpush, Default Key: j)
+##Push (psychicpush, Default Key: o)
 Pushes enemies away.

-##Pull (psychicpull, Default Key: k)
+##Pull (psychicpull, Default Key: p)
 Pulls enemies in.

-##Lift (psychiclift, Default Key: n)
-Lifts enemies into the air briefly.

-##Hold (psychichold, Default Key: u)
-Holds an enemy in place for 5 seconds.

 ##Heal (psychicheal, Default Key: i)
 Heals the player for up to 50 health.